 Amazing Diversity

-No other trek in Nepal offers as much diversity and variety as the Annapurna Circuit Trek.
-Be it diversity in culture, landscape, terrain, or ecology; the Annapurna Circuit ticks all the boxes.
+No other trek in Nepal offers as much diversity and variety as the Annapurna Circuit Trekking.
+Be it diversity in culture, landscape, terrain, or ecology, the Annapurna Circuit ticks all the boxes.
 The trek takes you from the lush sub-tropical forests to alpine valleys and icy passes.
 You walk across fertile river valleys, rice paddies, and semi-arid deserts in a matter of days.
 You encounter people from various communities and different faiths.
 The Annapurna Circuit also goes through the Annapurna Conservation Area, which is a storehouse of rare Himalayan flora and fauna.

 Rich Cultural Experience